 What is shiplap?

-Shiplap is wood paneling that is long, wide cuts of wood running horizontally across the wall.
+Shiplap is wood paneling with long, wide cuts of wood running horizontally across the wall.
 It creates a modern strong line and clean texture with a vintage, hand-crafted feel of a bespoke object.
 Artisans or homeowners made the paneling by hand in older homes.
 Your home builder will often know places where you can source vintage supplies.

 History of shiplap